Skip to main content

 A transformative step

-The enhancement to our Business School facilities marks a transformative step, positioning us as a dynamic hub for entrepreneurship, innovation, and knowledge exchange.
-By working more closely with local businesses and partners, we are poised to make a lasting impact within the region and beyond.
+The enhancement of our Business School facilities marks a transformative step, positioning us as a dynamic hub for entrepreneurship, innovation, and knowledge exchange.
+By collaborating more closely with local businesses and partners, we make a lasting impact within the region and beyond.

 Enhanced facilities for our Business School students

-All teaching for the MBA, DBA, and Executive Education programmes will be at Waterside.
-All other students will also benefit from the new learning, teaching, and study spaces at Waterside, while other locations around our estate will continue to be used for their teaching.
-The Waterside will provide accessible resources and study spaces for all Business School students.
+Waterside now hosts all teaching for the MBA, DBA, and Executive Education programmes.
+All other students benefit from the new learning, teaching, and study spaces at Waterside, while other locations across our estate continue to be used for their teaching.
+Waterside provides accessible resources and study spaces for all Business School students.

 Community activity